Efficient Information Retrieval for Sensing via Continuous Measurement: Introduction

-The manuscript is organized as follows.
-We introduce a MPS representation of the emission field of driven-dissipative open systems in Sec.~\ref{sec:minimalModel}, as the basis to formulate our sensing framework and our measurement scheme.
-We then present in Sec.~\ref{sec:eQFI} the framework of continuous-measurement based sensing, highlighting an efficient method for determining the QFI of the emission field.
-We discuss our new continuous measurement scheme for efficient information retrieval in Sec.~\ref{eq:eff_retrieval}, and illustrative its effectiveness with relevant examples of open quantum sensors in Sec.~\ref{sec:examples}.
-We discuss the experimental feasibility of our measurement scheme in Sec.~\ref{sec:imperfect}, and conclude in Sec.~\ref{sec:concusion} with a summary of our results and an outlook.
+The rest of our manuscript is organized as follows.
+We introduce a MPS representation of the emission field of generic driven-dissipative sensors in Sec.~\ref{sec:minimalModel}, as the basis to formulate our sensing framework and our retrieval scheme.
+We then present in Sec.~\ref{sec:eQFI} the framework of sensing via continuous-measurement based on the MPS formulation, highlighting an effective method for the evaluation of the QFI of the emission field of generic driven-dissipative sensors.
+We establish our new continuous measurement scheme for efficient information retrieval in Sec.~\ref{eq:eff_retrieval}, and demonstrate its power using paradigmatic examples of open quantum sensors in Sec.~\ref{sec:examples}.
+We discuss the experimental feasibility of our scheme in Sec.~\ref{sec:imperfect}, and conclude in Sec.~\ref{sec:concusion} with a summary of our results and an outlook.